- Home

 The successful completion of this course may allow a student who has completed regular Algebra 2 to enter Honors Precalculus.

 Trigonometry is a course that explores the properties of triangles and circular functions.
 Students will explore trigonometric definitions, applications, graphing, and solving of trigonometric equations and inequalities.
 Applications and modeling will be included throughout the course of study.
-Trigonometry is a vital area of study for students who plan to take AP Calculus in high school.
+Trigonometry is a vital area of study for students who plan to take A.P.
+Calculus in high school.
 Students enrolled in Trigonometry are assumed to have mastered the concepts covered in Algebra 2.

 ONLINE GEOMETRY (1 CREDIT)